What is HD?

 - Providing a support group for patients, carers and professionals resident in the Isle of Man to come together and share information to help each other;

-- Providing financial assistance to patients and carers to enable them to attend seminars and other educational events organised by the HDA and relevant organisations on the island and elsewhere;
+- Providing financial assistance to patients and carers to enable them to attend seminars and other educational events organised by the HDA and relevant organisations on the island and elsewhere, providing financial assistance to enable such events to be held on Island;

 - Providing financial assistance to enable the purchase of equipment which will improve the quality of life of patients;